hongxiangqiu/AC209A-report/project_merged.md

 ### Conclusion

-We'll choose Ridge, Lasso and RandomForestRegressor to be integrated into our ensembled model.
+We'll choose Ridge, Lasso and RandomForestRegressor, together with regularized regression (baseline) and matrix factorization to be integrated into our ensembled model.

 ## Ensemble

-We want to combine regularized regression, matrix factorization and the model of our own choice.
-We treat those three models as base learner and fit a meta-regressor (stacking).
+We want to combine regularized regression, matrix factorization and the three models of our own choice.
+We treat those five models as base learner and fit a meta-regressor (stacking).

 Idealy, if we have `N` data points, we should train our base learners on `N-1` data points and generate predictions for the left out data point.
 The process should be repeated for `N` times to get base learner prediction for all `N` points.
 However, since the training dataset is really large, using the ideal method will take ages.
 As a workaround, we split a seperate training set (`meta_train`) from the test set and use `meta_train` to train the meta-regressor.
 The meta-regressors we will test are `ridge`, `KNN` and `RandomForestRegressor`